 - 2. Completes and submits an "application for increase" to the appropriate supervisory office.
-The application contains - a description of the present bank premises investment. - the amount by which the aggregate investment or specified amount will exceed the bank's capital stock. - a description of the investment in bank premises that the bank intends to make and the business reason for the level of investment or loan requested. - any specified dollar amount requested and its reasonableness in view of the business reason or strategy. - if applicable, information about any bank insiders involved in the transaction. - 3.
-If the transaction is combined with a corporate application, such as a branch or business combination filing, files the bank premises portion with the appropriate supervisory office.
+The application should contain - a description of the present bank premises investment. - the investment in bank premises that the bank intends to make and the business reason for making the investment. - the amount by which the aggregate investment or specified amount will exceed - the amount of the bank's capital stock (national banks and stock FSAs). - the amount of retained earnings (mutual FSAs).

+If the investment involves a bank insider, the bank should provide